turbobabr/Annotation-Kit/README.md

 3. Hit `Grab Icon!` button.
 4. You've just got some icons on your page! :)

-> IMPORTANT NOTE: Don't forget that all the icons are belong to their authors! :)
+> IMPORTANT NOTE: Don't forget that all the icons are belong to their respective owners! :)